davidwolfpaw/FetchFox/readme.md

 # FetchFox - Curation Collector
-## Collects metadata of the current page and saves it to browser.storage.local for content curation
+## Collects metadata of the current page and saves it to Local Browser Storage for content curation

-*This project is currently being developed for personal use and specific needs.
-Take this and modify it!*

-*This project is currently alpha, with basic functionality only.
-Working through a long feature list*

 ### What is this project for?
 I curate a lot of videos, podcasts, and articles online for things like my personal newsletter [david.garden/newsletter/](https://david.garden/newsletter/), vlogs [youtube.com/@BowieBarks](https://www.youtube.com/@BowieBarks), and Mastodon posts [@david@tech.lgbt](https://tech.lgbt/@david).